CEMRSR/portfoliow/docs/security/compliance.md

 # Security Compliance

-This document outlines the security compliance requirements and guidelines for the bjornmelin-platform-io project.
+This document outlines the security compliance requirements and guidelines for the kegabmaranan-platform-io project.

 ## Overview